Skip to main content

 Special branch funding: funding to protect local counter-terrorism assets and provide forces with greater access to specialist expertise and resources.
 This funding has been transferred from core PCC budgets to the counter-terrorism policing grant.

-Special grant capital: contingency funding for capital expenditure provided up to the financial year ending March 2021.
+Special grant capital: contingency funding for capital expenditure provided up to the financial year ending 31 March 2021.

 Special grant: contingency funding to assist PCCs to manage exceptional or unexpected costs in-year.
 Information on special grant funding is published on GOV.UK.

-6. Real terms comparisons
+7. Real terms comparisons

-7. Police force and regional breakdowns
+8. Police force and regional breakdowns

-To allow for easier regional comparison, these have also been aggregated to include Nomenclature of Territorial Units for Statistics (NUTS) level one totals (further information can be found on the Office for National Statistics website).
+To allow for easier regional comparisons, these have also been aggregated to include Nomenclature of Territorial Units for Statistics (NUTS) level 1 totals (further information can be found on the Office for National Statistics website).
 Funding for national priorities, serious violence funding, counter terrorism funding and additional capital funding (not including the police capital grant) are budgeted at a national level and as such, police force or regional breakdowns cannot be derived.

-8. Comparison with the police funding settlement
+9. Comparison with the police funding settlement

-In the ‘Police funding for England and Wales’ publication, government funding to Police and Crime Commissioners (PCCs) includes additional in-year funding announced outside of the usual policing funding settlement cycle.
-For example, in July 2022, the Government announced £70 million in additional funding for PCCs for the year ending 31 March 2023, to support an agreed pay award recommended by the Police Remuneration Review Body.
+In the ‘Police funding for England and Wales’ publication, government funding to PCCs includes additional in-year funding announced outside of the usual policing funding settlement cycle.

 Annex A: Key stages in the production of the statistical release

-This annex has been included to explain the current process in place to agree police funding and produce the statistics whilst directing users to further background material.
-As this publication relies on the publication of several other documents this places a number of constraints on the timeliness of the statistical series, such as the publication of precept figures in April and the publication of updated Gross Domestic Product (GDP) deflators in late June or early July.
-We continue to review the timing of these statistics each year.
+As this publication series relies on the publication of several other official statistics there are constraints on how quickly it can be published.
+This includes the publication of council tax precept figures in April and updated Gross Domestic Product (GDP) deflators in late June or early July.
+We continue to review the timing of these statistics each year, to ensure it is published as early as possible whilst maintaining quality.

 Figure 2: Timeline summarising the key stages in producing this statistical release

-A. The police funding settlement cycle
+A1.
+The police funding settlement cycle

 Most of the statistics in this publication series are agreed as a part of the annual police funding settlement.
 As such, the numbers included in the release are available in the public domain prior to publication.

-The remaining funds are distributed between police forces using pre-established distributions specific to each funding stream.
+The police funding settlement period begins with the preparation of the provisional settlement announcement.
+Based on the funding envelope determined by the Spending Review, funds are allocated between police forces using pre-established distributions specific to each funding stream.
 The core Home Office grant for example is allocated using the police allocation formula (PAF).
 The Home Office also works closely with the Ministry of Housing, Communities and Local Government (MHCLG) and the Welsh Government on the distribution of specific grants such as MHCLG Council Tax grants.

-A provisional police grant report and accompanying written ministerial statement are published in December, outlining police funding settlement as well as providing further background information on the calculation and distribution of specific grants.
+A provisional police grant report and accompanying written ministerial statement are published in December, outlining the police funding settlement as well as providing further background information on the calculation and distribution of specific grants.

 Typically, a 4-week consultation period between December and January gives the sector time to feedback on the provisional settlement.

-B. Collecting precept data and making in-year adjustments
+A2.
+Collecting precept data and making in-year adjustments

 For these statistics, actual precept funding is used instead.
-Statistics for England are published each March or April by MHCLG as a part of their statistical release Council Tax levels set by local authorities in England.
-Similarly figures for Welsh forces are published by the Welsh Government in their publication Council Tax levels in Wales.
+Statistics for England are published each March or April by MHCLG as a part of their statistical release Council tax levels set by local authorities in England.
+Similarly figures for Welsh forces are published by the Welsh Government in their publication Council tax levels in Wales.

-C. Preparing the statistics and quality assurance
+A3.
+Preparing the statistics and quality assurance

 The preparation and production of these statistics is a collaborative exercise between the Home Office Police Funding Policy (who also lead on the police funding settlement) and Home Office Policing Statistics teams.